EngMohammedKareem/justablog/README.md

 ## 📬 Contact

-Got questions, feedback, or just want to say hi?
-Reach out to us at [your.email@example.com](mailto:your.email@example.com) or open an issue on [GitHub](https://github.com/yourusername/justablog/issues).
-We’d love to hear from you!
+Got questions, feedback?
+Open an issue on [GitHub](https://github.com/yourusername/justablog/issues).
+I’d love to hear from you!

 ---

-Feel free to customize any parts, such as the contact information or GitHub URL, to fit your project details.